2022 Shanghai COVID-19 outbreak: Outbreak

-By April 17, according to China National Radio, Shanghai had 16 severe cases, all having other health issues, with only 1 of them being vaccinated.
+By April 17, according to China National Radio, Shanghai had 16 severe cases, all having pre-existing health conditions, with only 1 of them being vaccinated.
 On the same day, officials reported 3 deaths of COVID-19 infected patients, with all deaths also being linked to other underlying health conditions, such as diabetes.
 On April 18, officials reported 7 more deaths with ages ranging from 60 to 101; 6 of them were aged above 70.

 On April 22, officials announced they would escalate COVID lockdown restrictions and further tighten lockdown measures.
 Some of the new measures include evacuating people to disinfect their homes and placing electronic door alarms to warn if infected people are trying to leave.

 By April 30, officially all of the deaths were caused by other severe symptoms.
-In the same day, first mobile cabin hospital(Fangcang hospital) in Shanghai is closed.
-There is 203 medical workers in this hospital.
+On the same day, the first fangcang quarantine hospital (fang1cang1 方舱, literally "portable building") was officially closed.